MartinKemei/alx-system_engineering-devops/0x00-shell_basics/README.md

 ## Manipulating Files
-- The most frequently used commands include `cp` `mv` `rm` && `mkdir` couple these with a bunch _flags_ you will be able to execute pretty powerful tasks from the *CLI*
+- The most frequently used commands include `cp` `mv` `rm` && `mkdir` couple these with a bunch _flags_ and you will be able to execute pretty powerful tasks from the *CLI*